 Activities Offered for Dual Enrolled High Schools

-DNA Fingerprint Analysis Lab (offered late fall and spring semester)
+DNA Fingerprint Analysis Lab (late fall and spring semesters)

 Students will come to the UNO campus, where they will learn about the uniqueness of DNA while practicing pipetting skills, PCR techniques, electrophoresis, and additional methodology of DNA collection and extraction.
 This lab is a real life example of forensics and illustrates the level of skill needed for molecular work.
 Participating instructors and students are invited to gain an in depth experience in our Molecular Biology Lab here at UNO.
 The on-campus activity takes approximately 4-6 hours depending on time constraints.
 Pre-lab and post lab material are also included to enhance and expand understanding.
 If time permits, students will be given a tour of the UNO Biology Department, Criss Library, MSLC tutoring center, and have lunch provided in the Milo Bail Student Center.
 Alternatively, groups with significant time and/or travel constraints may choose to conduct this lab in their own school, in which case our Biology Dual Enrollment Coordinator will provide supplies, instruction, and guidance during consecutive lab periods.